Atlan raises $16M led by Insight Partners to build a collaboration hub for data-driven teams – TechCrunch

 Young startup Atlan, which has built a SaaS data collaboration platform and is courting customers in international markets, has now won the trust of some high-profile investors.

 Atlan said on Tuesday it has raised $16 million in its Series A financing round that was led by Insight Partners.
-Bob Muglia (former CEO of Snowflake), Bob Moore and Jake Stei (founders of Stitch) and Auren Hoffman (founder of Safegraph and Liveramp), and Akshay Kothari (co-founder and COO of Notion) also invested in the round, as did existing investors Sequoia Surge and Waterbridge Ventures.
+Bob Muglia (former CEO of Snowflake), Bob Moore and Jake Stein (founders of Stitch), Auren Hoffman (founder of Safegraph and Liveramp) and Akshay Kothari (co-founder and COO of Notion) also invested in the round, as did existing investors Sequoia Surge and Waterbridge Ventures.

-The startup — which was founded in India and now has teams across the U.S., Singapore, Philippines, and Nigeria — operates an eponymous data stack that brings together diverse data from internal and external sources such as Snowflake and Databricks to one interface and allows teams to collaborate easily.
+The startup — which was founded in India and now has teams across the U.S., Singapore, Philippines and Nigeria — operates an eponymous data stack that brings together diverse data from internal and external sources such as Snowflake and Databricks to one interface and allows teams to collaborate easily.

 The thesis behind Atlan is that the way most people in enterprises deal with data is inefficient.
 This is because of the fundamental diversity of people involved — scientists, analysts, engineers, business users — who all have their own skill sets and tool preferences.